cloud-elements/devportal/docs/guides/account-user-mgmt/user-managementAPI.md

 You can deactivate a user or activate an already deactivated user with the user `id` and the `PATCH /users/{id}` endpoint.
 After you deactivate a user, they still appear in Cloud Elements 2.0, but can no longer access the Cloud Elements APIs.
 Deactivating a user also stops all active jobs associated with the user.

 {% include note.html content="When you deactivate a user we maintain all of their element and formula instances.
-If you want to remove those instances, add <code>permanent=true</code> to the request.  " %}
+If you want to remove those instances, add <code>?permanent=true</code> to the request as a query parameter.
+For example, <code>https://api.cloud-elements.com/elements/api-v2/users/3833?permanent=true</code>.  " %}

 ### Deactivate and Reactivate Account Parameters